Welcome to the Trimontium Heritage Centre

 The Museum displays are on the ground floor and there is wheelchair access throughout.

 School groups come throughout the year, keen to enjoy the interactive Route March (Latin salutes, marching song) followed by the Museum Tour (£2 per pupil, adults free) with sword demo and costumes..Arrangements are made with DG on 01896 822651.
 Saturday 6 September is the date for our annual Walk in honour of Scottish Archaeology Month and the venue will be announced in due course.

 We are in the 'Premier League' of Accredited Museums and have 'iconic objects' on loan via the National Museums in Edinburgh from James Curle's first excavation at Newstead (1905 to 1910) - a centenary which we have been busy celebrating.
 His 450-page Report came out in 1911 ('A Roman Frontier Post and its People: the Fort of Newstead in the Parish of Melrose'} and there was published in January 2013 a £25 book, under the aegis of the National Museums,with articles by experts indicating the work of the last one hundred years and the prospects for the future, as well as contributions from Trustees about the Trust and its local projects.There was a double-launch on Jan 10 in the Corn Exchange and the Ormiston, led by two of the Patrons, Lord Polwarth and the Hon Gerald Maitland-Carew and funded by a member of the Curle family.
-It was a wonderful day with a wonderful atmosphere which may be judged from the images in the forthcoming Trumpet 27.
+It was a wonderful day with a wonderful atmosphere which may be judged from the images in Trimontium Trumpet 27, the Trust's annual newsletter.
 The title, echoing Curle's own title, is 'A Roman Frontier Post and its People: Newstead 1911-2011' and it may be ordered through the Trimontium Museum.
 The postage itself is about the £5.50 mark but we think the book, with its 17 contributors, is worth every penny as a record of where we are in Trimontium studies and where we should be going.
 [As part of the Celebration we also sponsored (Dec 2010) Allan Wilson's book (BAR 519, Oxford), about the finds from Borders sites, entitled 'Roman and Native in the Central Scottish Borders' - a bible of information on artefacts and history].

 Dr Reid carried all the Spring 2012 Lectures on his own shoulders in a veritable 'Treiduum' - a play on the Latin word for a period of three days.
 His first, on April 19, was on Burnswark in SW Scotland and he queried whether it was the scene of a training exercise (a Benbecula) or indeed a massacre (a Masada) ordered by Hadrian to quell one of the most rebellious parts of the province, which required an Expeditio Britannica of troops from the Continent.
 Slingbolts used here, some containing poison, are unique in the Empire.
 Dr Reid will pursue this topic and we look forward to hearing more.